pit-ray/win-vind/docs/downloads/index.md

 ---
-layout: default
+layout: page
 title: Downloads
-nav_order: 2
-descripption: "the lists of links to download win-vind"
+descripption: the lists of links to download win-vind
 ---
 # Downloads